Frederick Douglass: A Sailor's Life And Freedom

 shunwild

-Frederick Douglass disguised himself as a sailor to escape slavery
+He posed as a free black seaman to escape slavery

-In 1838, Frederick Douglass was working as a caulker in the Baltimore shipyards, pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.
+Frederick Douglass worked as a caulker in the Baltimore shipyards, pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.
 This work gave him an intimate knowledge of ships and sailing, which would later help him escape slavery.

 > My knowledge of ships and sailor’s talk came much to my assistance, for I knew a ship from stem to stern, and from keelson to cross-trees, and could talk sailor like an old salt.